Bob Seely

-Robert William Henry Seely MBE (born 1 June 1966) is a British Conservative Party politician who has served as the Member of Parliament (MP) for the Isle of Wight since June 2017.
-He was re-elected at the general election in December 2019 with an increased vote and majority.
+Robert William Henry Seely MBE (born 1966) is a British Conservative Party politician who served as the Member of Parliament (MP) for the Isle of Wight from 2017 until the constituency was split in two in 2024.

 Seely is a former journalist and soldier.
-From 1990 to 1995, he worked as a foreign correspondent in the USSR/post-Soviet states.
+From 1990 to 1995, he worked as a foreign correspondent in the USSR and in post-Soviet states.
 From 2008 to 2017, he served in the British Armed Forces on the Iraq, Afghanistan, Libya and ISIS campaigns.
+In the 2024 general election, he stood for the new Isle of Wight West constituency but was defeated.

 Early life and career

-Seely was born on 1 June 1966 in Marylebone, London.
-He was educated in North London at Arnold House School and Harrow School, and studied at King's College London.
+Robert Seely was born in 1966 in Marylebone, London.
+He was privately educated at both Arnold House School and at Harrow School.
+He then studied at King's College London.

 Military

 Seely served as both an NCO and officer in the UK Armed Forces.
-As a sergeant in the British Army, he was awarded a Joint Commanders Commendation in 2009 for his tour in Iraq.
+As a sergeant in the Territorial Army, he was awarded a Joint Commanders Commendation in 2009 for his tour in Iraq.
 He then served on the Afghanistan, Libya and ISIS campaigns.
 Seely was later commissioned as an officer.

 Seely was awarded the Military MBE in the 2016 Operational Awards and Honours List whilst serving in the Intelligence Corps.